i4ata/my_website/pages/jit/text.md

     return np.stack((x,y,z), axis=-1)
 ```

 Here, the input is, again, a tensor of shape $(\ldots,N)$ representing the lengths $L_i$ of the $N$ links.
-However, since each link is now represented by 2 angles, the second tensor is of shape $(\ldots,2N)$ and is reshaped internally to $(\ldots,N,2)$.
+However, since each link is now represented by 2 angles, the second tensor is of shape $(\ldots,2N)$ and is reshaped internally to $(\ldots,N,2)$, i.e. $(\ldots, N, \langle\theta,\phi\rangle)$.
 The function again allows for batched inputs with an arbitrary number of batched dimensions.
 The output is a tensor of shape $(\ldots,3)$ represting the resulting endpoints $(x^*,y^*,z^*)$.

 **Note**: This is a considerable simplification of the problem since rotations of the joints are not considered.
 The Jacobian Inverse Technique as implemented here would still work as it is right now if rotations are included.
+This is a nice idea for a future project!

 ## Inverse Kinematics using the Jacobian Inverse Technique

-The inverse kinematics problem is to find the angles of the joints such that the endpoint of the chain is at a desired location, i.e. how should I move my arm in order to reach the carrot on the table.
+The inverse kinematics problem is to find the angles of the joints such that the endpoint of the chain is at a desired location, i.e. how should I move my arm in such that the tip of my index finger reaches the carrot on the table.
 The analytical solution to this problem is way more involved compared to forward kinematics and its complexity increases exponentially with the number of links $N$.
 Since the problem quickly becomes intractable, it is often solved using numerical approximations.
 A simple yet powerful and flexible method is the Jacobian Inverse Technique.
 The algorithm and the NumPy implementation are as follows:

 ```python
 def JIT(